Safety or freedom?

 ✓ How to find the right people and land a dream job?

 ✓ How to take care of yourself in the process

 ✓ How to navigate in the job market and keep growing

 This book offers you the best quality per price!

 A few words about the Author

-Dr. Natalia Bielczyk is an entrepreneur, researcher, author, and philanthropist.
+Dr. Natalia Bielczyk is an entrepreneur, researcher, and author.
 She graduated from the College of Inter-Faculty Individual Studies in Mathematics and Natural Sciences at the University of Warsaw, Poland, with a triple MS title in Physics, Mathematics, and Psychology.
 Thereafter, she obtained a PhD in Computational Neuroscience at the Donders Institute for Brain, Cognition, and Behavior in Nijmegen, the Netherlands.

 From the Author

 A statement about the book from the Author

 "This book is a compilation of everything I learned during my long post-PhD journey.
 It was a long way to go, from working with PhDs on their careers in academia and beyond as the Career Development and Mentoring Manager in the OHBM Student and Postdoc Special Interest Group, then setting a public foundation dedicated to PhDs, Stichting Solaris Onderzoek en Ontwikkeling, a long period of looking for jobs by myself, getting involved in startups, to setting my own company and helping PhDs in finding great jobs full time.